Drug and Alcohol Detox

 If a person goes through detox without following up with treatment, it is likely they will relapse.

-However, detox is a necessary first step for many addictions if the subsequent treatment program is going to be successful.
+It is a necessary first step for many addictions if the subsequent treatment program will be successful.

-Some people try to detox alone at home and this can be dangerous or even fatal depending on the substance of use and severity of the addiction.
+Some people try to do it alone at home, which can be dangerous or even fatal depending on the substance of use and severity of the addiction.

-Withdrawal from opioids and heroin is physically and emotionally difficult, even if it is not life threatening.
+Withdrawal from opioids and heroin is physically and emotionally demanding, even if it is not life threatening.

 Withdrawal symptoms usually begin within 12 to 30 hours from the last dose.
-Using medication like methadone or suboxone during the detox process can help manage painful symptoms to make the process more endurable.
+Using medication like methadone or suboxone during the detox process can help manage painful symptoms.

-It should be noted that suboxone is available at treatment centers and other detox facilities but methadone is only available at specialized methadone clinics and is usually in the form of a maintenance routine and not for detox.
+Suboxone is available at treatment centers and other detox facilities, but methadone is only available at specialized methadone clinics and is usually a maintenance routine and not detox.

-Benzodiazepines like Xanax and Valium can produce uncomfortable withdrawal symptoms.
+Benzodiazepines like Xanax and Valium produce uncomfortable withdrawal symptoms.

-It’s important to understand that while withdrawal from benzos is not as uncomfortable or painful as it is for heroin or opioids, it is more dangerous and can be fatal if detox is not supervised by medical professionals.
+It’s important to understand that while withdrawal from benzos is not as uncomfortable or painful as it is for heroin or opioids, it is more dangerous and can be fatal if medical professionals do not supervise detox.

-To avoid many of the difficult side effects, medical professionals will often wean individuals off the drug slowly in a supervised setting.
-Because of this, benzo detox can take longer to complete than other substances.
+To avoid many of the problematic side effects, medical professionals will often wean individuals off the drug slowly in a supervised setting.
+Unfortunately, because of this, benzo detox can take longer to complete than other substances.

-Alcohol withdrawal is not just uncomfortable – it can also be dangerous if it is not done in a controlled, supervised setting.
+Alcohol withdrawal is not just uncomfortable – it can also be dangerous if without supervision.

 Symptoms like hallucinations, fever, and seizures may begin as early as eight hours after the last drink.

-Medications are often used to control these side effects and keep the person safe and comfortable during the most intense part of the detox process.
+Medications control these side effects and keep the person safe and comfortable during the most intense part of the detox process.

-Once a substance is eliminated from the body, the rehabilitation process can begin to lower the chances of substance abuse in the future.
+Once a substance leaves the body, the rehabilitation process can lower the chances of substance abuse in the future.

-Many people fear the pain of withdrawal so much, they continue to use instead of getting clean and sober, creating a vicious cycle.
+Many people fear the pain of withdrawal, so they continue to use it instead of getting clean and sober, creating a vicious cycle.

-A reputable detox treatment center with a specialized staff will not only offer a safe and comfortable detox, but they can ensure that their patients stay on track through the worst parts of the withdrawal process and make it through to the recovery phase.
+A reputable center with a specialized staff will not only offer a safe and comfortable.
+They can ensure that their patients stay on track through the worst parts of the withdrawal process and make it through to the recovery phase.